brunobat/quarkus-observability-demo/quarkus-observability-demo-activemq/README.md

 ```bash
 docker compose down
 ```

+There is an addicional docker compose file in the `quarkus-observability-demo-activemq` folder thar includes a full setup including the the apps as well.
 ### Start the services

 We can use the quarkus dev mode to run the services: